 This category includes a dazzling variety of different types of marketers—everything from international behemoths like eBay to locally based sites like Next Door.
 While there will always be brick-and-mortar thrift shops, there is no doubt that the world has begun to look for bargains and make thrifty purchases through the Internet.

-Many online thrift marketers have developed their own apps that allow both sellers and purchases to conduct all phases of online purchases from their smartphones or tablets.
+Many online thrift marketers have developed apps that allow sellers and purchases to conduct all phases of online purchases from their smartphones or tablets.
 We cannot overstate the growth potential for online second-hand sellers.
-It's worth remembering that Amazon, the world's largest marketer, began as an online seller of used books.
+It's worth remembering that Amazon, the world's largest marketer, began selling used books online.

 The one aspect of thrifting about which there is universal agreement is that thrift shopping to buy and sell is environmentally beneficial.
 Thrifting is the essence of sustainability.
 Every item purchased is one less item that makes its way to a landfill or which negatively impacts the planet in other ways.